Last Updated on

 - Zoom Lens – the opposite of prime lens, a zoom lens has a flexible focal length.
 The focal length and field of view can be changed by turning a ring on the lens.

 /Learn more: Zoom vs Prime Lens/

-Photography can be a great endeavor to get started in, but sometimes it can be a little challenging due to all of the different terms and jargon.
+Photography can be a great endeavor to get started in, but sometimes it can be a little challenging due to all of the different terms, jargon, and abbreviations.
 I hope you found this list of terms helpful, and now you feel better prepared to take on the world of photography!